kubevirt/user-guide/docs/latest_release_notes.md

 - Support for EFI boot
 - Support for libvirt 5.0
 - Support for extra DHCP options
-- Support for a hook to manipualte cloud-init metadata
+- Support for a hook to manipulate cloud-init metadata
 - Support setting a VM serial number
 - Support for exposing infra and VM metrics
 - Support for a tablet input device